cameronyule/dotfiles/README.md

 darwin-rebuild --list-generations
 ```

-Switch to a specific previous state, where `x` is your desired state identifier:
+Switch to a specific previous state, where `x` is the desired state identifier:

 ``` shell
 darwin-rebuild switch --switch-generation x